awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 1. Select the VPC to delete and choose **Actions**, **Delete VPC**\.

-1. To delete the Site\-to\-Site VPN connection, select the option to do so; otherwise, leave it unselected\.
+1. If you have a Site\-to\-Site VPN connection, select the option to delete it; otherwise, leave it unselected\.
 Choose **Delete VPC**\.

 Alternatively, you can use a command line tool\.
-When you delete a VPC using the command line, you must first terminate all instances, and delete or detach all associated resources, including subnets, custom security groups, custom route tables, VPC peering connections, and the internet gateway\.
+When you delete a VPC using the command line, you must first terminate all instances, and delete or detach all associated resources, including subnets, custom security groups, custom network ACLs, custom route tables, VPC peering connections, endpoints, the NAT gateway, the internet gateway, and the egress\-only internet gateway\.

 **To delete a VPC using a command line tool**
 + [delete\-vpc](https://docs.aws.amazon.com/cli/latest/reference/ec2/delete-vpc.html) \(AWS CLI\)